SumoSumoSumoWrestlers › Aonishiki Arata

 A third consecutive yusho — or even a 13-14 win near-miss — would make his promotion essentially inevitable.
 If he stumbles badly, the conversation pauses.
 But after what he has already achieved at 21, it is difficult to argue he hasn't earned a serious promotion consideration.

-If promoted, Aonishiki would become the 75th Yokozuna in sumo history — and the first Ukrainian, the first European-born, and one of the youngest ever to reach the sport's pinnacle.
-The current 75th Yokozuna is Onosato; depending on the timing of any promotion discussions, the numbering could shift.
+If promoted, Aonishiki would become the 76th Yokozuna in sumo history — and the first Ukrainian, the first European-born, and one of the youngest ever to reach the sport's pinnacle.
+The current 75th Yokozuna is Onosato (大の里), promoted in May 2025.

 Following every Aonishiki bout live from outside Japan?
 You need a VPN to access Abema — which streams all sumo free.